ksayid/confidential-computing-education/README.md

 * Attestation Protocols

 > [!NOTE]
-> All opinions and explanations in this repo are my own and do not necessarily reflect the official stance of Microsoft or Azure.
+> All opinions and explanations in this repo are my own and do not necessarily reflect the official stance of my employer.

 ## What is Confidential Computing?
 Confidential Computing is all about protecting sensitive data while in use.
 It leverages hardware-based Trusted Execution Environments (TEEs) to ensure data, application code, and machine learning models remain secure even when attackers have full privileges on a system.
 As enterprise data moves off-premises into the cloud, confidential computing is becoming a crucial part of building zero-trust architectures.